Alpha Cephei: Pole star

 Alpha Cephei is located near the precessional path traced across the celestial sphere by the Earth's North pole.
 That means that it periodically comes within 3° of being a pole star, a title currently held by Polaris.
 Alpha Cephei will next be the North Star in about the year 7500 AD.
 The north pole of Mars points to the midpoint of the line connecting the star and Deneb.

 Properties

 Alderamin is a white class A star, evolving off the main sequence into a subgiant, probably on its way to becoming a red giant as its hydrogen supply runs low.
-In 2007, the star's apparent magnitude was recalibrated at 2.5141 along with an updated parallax of 66.50 ± 0.11 mas yielding a distance of 15 parsecs or approximately 49 light years from Earth.
+On average, Alderamin has an apparent magnitude of 2.46.
+In 2007, the star's parallax was measured at 66.50±0.11 mas yielding a distance of 15 parsecs or approximately 49 light years from Earth.

-Given a surface temperature of 7,740 Kelvin, stellar models yield a total luminosity for the star of about 17 times the luminosity of the Sun.
-Alderamin has a radius of 2.3 times the Sun's radius and boasting a mass that is 1.74 that of the Sun.
-Like other stars in its class, it is slightly variable with a range in brightness of 0.06 magnitude, and is listed as a Delta Scuti variable.